Mr-Destructive/steampipe-plugin-cohereai/docs/tables/cohereai_detect_language.md

 Notes:
 * A `texts` is a list of strings to detect the language.

-More information can be found about `cohereai_detect_language` table by using the inspect command or from the [api reference](https://docs.cohere.com/reference/detect-language)

 ## Examples

 ### Basic example with default settings